Choosing a long term care facility is

 and the Office of the Long Term Care Ombudsman can help.
 The list below will help you get started.

 1. Review as much data as possible.
+There are some good online resources below.

 There is considerable information in the public domain about each